Exposing the Biggest Sports Scandals in History

 Maradona’s individual brilliance aside, this Argentina side was far from outstanding, and many thought that England had a chance of progressing to the last four.
 Just six minutes into the second half at the Azteca in Mexico City, however, England midfielder Steve Hodge diverted the ball towards his own goal after Argentine forward Jorge Valdano lost possession.

 The irony, of course, is that the sublimely talented Maradona had no need to cheat.
-Just four minutes later, he weaved his way past the entire England backline in a dazzling run from halfway, before slaloming passed the flailing Shilton and sliding home.
-Despite a late goal by Gary Lineker, Argentina subsequently prevailed and eventually beat Germany in the final to win the World Cup.
+Just four minutes later, he weaved his way past the entire England backline in a dazzling run from halfway, before slaloming past the flailing Shilton and sliding home.
+Despite a late goal by Gary Lineker, Argentina subsequently prevailed and eventually beat West Germany in the final to win the World Cup.
+You can read about more flashpoints from the tournament’s history in our roundup of the biggest World Cup controversies.

-The goal cemented Maradona’s status as one of history’s most controversial sports figures, although he has since spoken quite candidly about the goal and refused to apologize or demonstrate any contrition.
-The goal certainly still irks the English, who have only managed to reach two World Cup semi-finals in the 38 years since.
+The goal cemented Maradona’s status as one of history’s most controversial sports figures, although he has since spoken quite candidly about it and refused to apologize or demonstrate any contrition.
+The goal certainly still irks the English, who have only managed to reach two World Cup semi-finals in the years since.

 Pete Rose and Gambling – Tarnishing a Truly Great Legacy